vegaprotocol/specs/protocol/0032-PRIM-price_monitoring.md

 - Persistent order results in an auction (one trigger breached), no orders placed during auction, auction terminates with a trade from order that originally triggered the auction. (<a name="0032-PRIM-006" href="#0032-PRIM-006">0032-PRIM-006</a>)
 - A maximum of `5` price monitoring triggers can be added per market (<a name="0032-PRIM-007" href="#0032-PRIM-007">0032-PRIM-007</a>)
 - Persistent order results in an auction (1 out of 2 triggers breached), orders placed during auction result in trade with indicative price outside the price monitoring bounds of the 2nd trigger, hence auction get extended (by extension period specified for the 2nd trigger), additional orders resulting in more trades (indicative price still outside the 2nd trigger bounds) placed, auction concludes. (<a name="0032-PRIM-008" href="#0032-PRIM-008">0032-PRIM-008</a>)
-- If the cumulative extentions period of various chained auctions is more than the "time horizon" in a given triplet then there is no relevant reference price and this triplet is ignored. (<a name="0032-PRIM-009" href="#0032-PRIM-009">0032-PRIM-009</a>)
+- If the cumulative extensions period of various chained auctions is more than the "time horizon" in a given triplet then there is no relevant reference price and this triplet is ignored. (<a name="0032-PRIM-009" href="#0032-PRIM-009">0032-PRIM-009</a>)
 - Change of `market.monitor.price.defaultParameters` will change the default market parameters used in price monitoring when a new market is proposed and market parameters don't get explicitly specified. (<a name="0032-PRIM-010" href="#0032-PRIM-010">0032-PRIM-010</a>)
 - When market is in its default trading mode, change of `priceMonitoringParameters` results in price monitoring bounds being reset immediately. (<a name="0032-PRIM-011" href="#0032-PRIM-011">0032-PRIM-011</a>)
 - When market is in its default trading mode, change of a risk model or any of its parameters results in price monitoring bounds being reset immediately. (<a name="0032-PRIM-012" href="#0032-PRIM-012">0032-PRIM-012</a>)